-You can also let a number of NPCs in Mass Effect get away scot free for various crimes.
+You can let a number of NPCs get away scot-free for various crimes.
 However, occasionally this will work out for the better.
 Helena Blake, a crime lord from the first game, asks you to kill two rivals for her and then return to her base for the reward.
 You can either take your credits, arrest her (she resists and you have to kill her), or convince her to disband her gang.
 If you ask her to disband it, she turns up in ME2 working as a social worker on Omega.
+If you don't, she ends up working for Aria.
 Similarly, Rana Thanoptis, who was working on indoctrination for Saren in the first game, turns up in Warlord Okeer's base on Korlus, ostensibly to help the krogan.
-She's not too sucessful.
+She's not too successful.

-But probably the worst one is Balak in the paragon route for the "Bring Down the Sky" DLC.
+Balak, in the paragon route for the "Bring Down the Sky" DLC.
 The only way to save the people he's threatening is to allow him to escape.
 Worse, it's revealed in the second game's news feeds that the son of a bitch is STILL at large.
-If that fact is not a huge kick to the gut for Paragon players, I don't what is...

 Vido Santiago in Zaeed's loyalty mission.
 The man who stole the Blue Suns from Zaeed, and turned it into an completely immoral merc group who give you endless trouble during the game, and Vido is able to easily invoke We Have Reserves with his recruitment skills.
 Picking Paragon will let him escape unharmed.
 Sure, you can pick Renegade and watch Zaeed light the guy on fire, but it means letting Zaeed cross his Moral Event Horizon; like with Balak, you must let many innocent people die to kill your target.
 Vido is a major reason why Zaeed has become such a psycho.
 He shot Zaeed in the head.
 Point is, Vido's caused a lot of damage in many more ways than one...